mugdhabondre/GoCamelCase/InstallAndGo.md

 Now lets try to deploy our solution in a container, so that we can deploy the container on Azure.

 [Create](https://hub.docker.com/) a docker hub account if you dont have one.
-My username on docker hub is _mugdhab_ and gocalecase is the image that I want to build.<br/>
+My username on docker hub is _mugdhab_ and _gocamelcase_ is the image that I want to build.<br/>
 A Dockerfile is included in this repo which creates an image from Alpine Linux.<br/>
 Build a container image as follows and try to run it locally: